 Houtong Cat Village - New Taipei, Taiwan

-I first heard about Houtong Cat Village (猴硐貓村) from a friend.
-After looking into it, I learned it was once a thriving coal mining town.
+I first heard about Houtong Cat Village from a friend, and after looking into it, I learned it was once a thriving coal mining town.
 I arrived by train, and as soon as I got to the waiting area at Houtong Station, I noticed cat-themed decorations everywhere—and even a few station cats lounging on benches.
-I spent some time just taking photos of them before leaving the station.
+I spent some time photographing them, enjoying their leisurely presence before leaving the station.

-As I explored the town, I saw many stray cats, all well cared for by the locals.
-There were cat houses, clean water, and food near shops and in designated areas.
+As I wandered through the town, I saw many stray cats, all clearly well cared for by the locals.
+Cat houses, clean water, and food were thoughtfully placed near shops and in designated areas, making the village feel welcoming for both residents and visitors alike.

 Since it was raining heavily, I ducked into a few shops, each with its own resident cat.
-It was fun watching them interact with customers.
-After wandering for a bit, I stopped at a cat café for a light lunch, served on a cat-themed plate.
+It was delightful to watch them interact with customers, lounging on counters or following people around.
+After exploring for a while, I stopped at a cat café for a light lunch, served on a cat-themed plate that added playful charm.
+The café even had an information sheet on the wall listing the cats’ names and personalities.

-Unfortunately, the coal mining park was closed for maintenance, but I still walked around the outside and saw the old coal carts they used.
-I caught the next train towards my next destination - Shifen.
+Unfortunately, the coal mining park was closed for maintenance, but I still walked around the exterior and saw the old coal carts used during the town’s industrial heyday.
+After soaking in the unique blend of history and feline charm, I caught the next train to my next destination, Shifen.

 Route Overview